 Pulmonary stenosis varies according to how much of the blood flow is blocked.
 A child with severe pulmonary stenosis is likely to be quite ill and have obvious symptoms.
 A child with mild pulmonary stenosis may have few or no symptoms.
 He or she may get symptoms later in life.
 The blockage and symptoms can get worse over time.
 It is uncommon for this condition to be identified during pregnancy.

 Pulmonary stenosis often occurs as part of other complex congenital heart defects.

-Pulmonary stenosis occurs when the pulmonary valve doesn’t develop as it should during the first 8 weeks of pregnancy.
+Pulmonary stenosis occurs when the pulmonary valve doesn’t develop as it should or the area below or above the valve doesn't develop fully during the first 8 weeks of pregnancy.
 Why this happens isn't known.

 Some congenital heart defects are passed down through families (genetic defects).

 Some children with pulmonary stenosis do not have symptoms.
+The more severe the stenosis, the more likely the child is to have symptoms.
 The most common symptoms may include:

 The symptoms of pulmonary stenosis can be like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

 The healthcare provider will ask about your child’s symptoms and health history.
 He or she will give your child a physical exam.
 The provider will listen to your child's heart and lungs with a stethoscope.
 The provider may hear an abnormal heart sound (heart murmur).
 He or she may also find other signs or symptoms.
 The provider may refer your child to a pediatric cardiologist.
 This is a doctor with special training to treat heart problems in children.